GoogleCloudPlatform/serverless-sample-tester/README.md

 (e.g. `[//]: # ({sst-run-bash})`) to include this line without making it visible when rendered.

 The parsed commands will be run through the Bash shell, but each command will be run through a separate instance of the shell, meaning that commands such as `cd` or `export` may not work as expected.
+All commands will be run in the sample's root directory.

 However, any environment variables referenced in the form of `$var` or `${var}` will expanded.
+Each command's process will share the same environment as the process you execute `sst` from.
+So environment variables you set in your shell before calling `sst` will be available for the commands you specify in your README.

 In addition, bash-style multiline commands (i.e. non-quoted backslashes at the end of a line that indicate a line continuation) will also be supported.

 Do not set the Cloud Run region you'd like to deploy to through the `--region` flag in the `gcloud run` commands.
 Instead, as mentioned above, do so by setting the `run/region` gcloud property.